andrew/ultimate-awesome/README.md

 - [Awesome-Server-Side-Swift](https://github.com/Jinxiansen/Awesome-Server-Side-Swift) -  Swift 服务端开发 Perfect、Vapor资料。.
 - [awesome-imba](https://github.com/koolamusic/awesome-imba) - :star: A curated list of awesome Imba frameworks, libraries, software and resources.
 - [awesome-handshake](https://github.com/namebasehq/awesome-handshake) - A collection of awesome things regarding the Handshake ecosystem.
+- [Awesome-AI-Scientist-Papers](https://github.com/openags/Awesome-AI-Scientist-Papers) - A collection of resources and papers on AI Scientist / Robot Scientist.
 - [awesome-pest](https://github.com/pest-parser/awesome-pest) - A curated list of resources, projects, and tools using or for the pest parser generator in Rust.
 - [awesome-object-detection-datasets](https://github.com/coderonion/awesome-object-detection-datasets) - A collection of some awesome public object detection and recognition datasets.
 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.